 Which means that the only remaining option to win democracy is to go outside the electoral system.

 One of the things that is truly remarkable about studying movements for social change around the world is that legal recognition and codification of social change is virtually always the last step for a movement that has already won the battle within civil society.
 Legislation can codify changes that the public is demanding, but governments are virtually always playing catch up – not leading the way.

 So how do we make change?
-We build working class power by creating strong, autonomous, and diverse working class organizations and supporting efforts for real change – from basic things like PR to efforts to abolish capitalism and break up the United States.
+We build working class power by creating strong, autonomous, and diverse working class organizations and supporting efforts for real change – from basic things like PR to efforts to more radical efforts to abolish capitalism and break up the United States.
 The stronger civil society is, the weaker the State becomes; and the more power we have to force through the changes we need.

 *Third parties can be viable and even powerful in local elections, but the focus on national politics is a suicide pill for them because it siphons resources and harms their credibility to run nonviable candidates.
 The big parties know this, and that’s why several states actually require third parties to run presidential candidates in order to have their other candidates appear on the ballot.